beluganos/beluganos/doc/setup-hardware.md

 - The setup of Beluganos is required in advance.
 Please refer [setup.md](setup.md) before proceeding.

 ## Index

+The required step is different depend on your deploy style.

+### embedded-style

-1. (embedded-style only) Build OpenNetworkLinux
+- 1. Build OpenNetworkLinux
-1. Install OpenNetworkLinux to white-box switches
+- 2. Install OpenNetworkLinux to white-box switches
-1. (embedded-style only) Connect Beluganos VM to your switch
+- 3. Move Beluganos VM to your switch

+### separated-style

+- 2. Install OpenNetworkLinux to white-box switches

 ## 1. Build OpenNetworkLinux